Who Discovered THC & CBD?

 The end result: Safe and informed cannabis consumption

-All this to say, that modern day testing of THC and CBD is possible thanks to two scientists in the 1960’s who began the research on the “Cannabis Sativa” plant.
-Their discoveries and contributions opened the door for testing of cannabis products.
-This allows for end consumers to make informed decisions to safely consume a variety of cannabis products.
+All this to say that modern-day testing of THC and CBD is possible thanks to two scientists in the 1960s who began the research on the “Cannabis Sativa” plant.
+Their discoveries and contributions opened the door for the testing of cannabis products.
+This allows end consumers to make informed decisions to safely consume a variety of cannabis products.
 We tip our hats to Raphael Mechoulam & Yechiel Gaoni.

 If you want to read more of Gaoni's and Mechoulam's work, check out the 1964 publication of their findings- Isolation, Structure, and Partial Synthesis of an Active Constituent of Hashish.